Green Ribbon Schools

 - providing effective environmental education.

-Since the program started, RI has had eight (8) winners.
+Since the program started, Rhode Island has had sixteen (16) winners.
 The winning schools include:

 - Nathan Bishop Middle School, Providence